whiteinge/eseth/2007/rst-for-textile-users.md

 -------

 Just use non-alphanumeric characters to underline (or under-and-overline) your heading.
-It doesn\'t matter what you use, just be consistent with the character you use for each header level:
+It doesn't matter what you use, just be consistent with the character you use for each header level:

 ```